The rising trend for domestic lifts

 The different types of homelifts

 Properties come in all shapes and sizes - and so do domestic lifts.
-In a new dwelling, a lift can be part of your architect’s plans and can fit seamlessly as part of the whole project.
-In an existing home, you'll need to place the lift around your current layout.
+In a new dwelling, a lift can be part of an architect’s plans and can fit seamlessly as part of the whole project.
+In an existing home, there is a need to place the lift around the current house layout.

 There are various types of lifts which can be separated into three categories.